 and employee turnover.

 The purpose of this particular article and research was to find out if employee engagement had an effect on employee turnover.
 According to Smith & Macko, (2014), “Employee engagement has become a hot topic in recent years but despite this there remains a paucity of research on the link between employee engagement and employee turnover.”
 (P.56) The authors of this article utilized a quantitative study, literature review, anonymize questionnaire and a sample group.
 They seemed to cover all bases when it came to their research.
 Once the data was collected and sorted out, they found out the store that was utilized in the research had one of the worst turnover rate in ten years.
 The turnover rate increase comes from over 60% of the employees feel they are not engaged, or they feel that their opinions are listened to.
 Also because of this feeling employees have 69% said they would leave the company for the right opportunity.
-The authors do feel that tier research suggest that there is some type of link between employee engagement and employee retention.
-(Smith & Macko) Considering that the research was conducted to one retail store, the authors agree that since a small percentage of employees participated in the survey, more research needs to be conduct to determine if employee engagement and turn over have any correlation to one another.
+The authors do feel that tier research suggest that there is some type of link between employee engagement and employee retention.<Delete period> (Smith & Macko)[.]
+Considering that the research was conducted to one retail store, the authors agree that since a small percentage of employees participated in the survey, more research needs to be conduct to determine if employee engagement and turn over have any correlation to one another.

 Article Ten: Achieving change through a best practice employee survey

 When it comes to employee engagement, organizations have been driving change to improve employee engagement and retention.
 In this particular article the author sets out to give a clear and concise direction to help organizations develop and practice employee engagement surveys.
 He seeks to help organization understand how action planning can be improved (Wiley), which in turn will enable change to be managed and executed more successfully.
 With a total of 31 human resource practitioner’s from a global aspect.
 This included countries like the United Kingdom, Germany and the United States of America.
-The sample groups where from a diverse group of industries which included such industries like “banking and financial services, consumer products, information technology manufacturing, natural resources, telecommunication/utility services and retail.”
+The sample groups [were] from a diverse group of industries which included such industries like “banking and financial services, consumer products, information technology manufacturing, natural resources, telecommunication/utility services and retail.”
 (Wiley, 2012, P. 265) The author goes on to show HR practitioners how that the biggest barriers they will run into will be the leaders of their organization.
 To have good change management it has to start with accountability, this seems to be an area that many survey practitioners have a challenge with.
 A technique we have found to be very helpful is the behavior change index (BCI) methodology (Wiley, 2010).
 The final results of this research reveals that survey practitioners have barriers and challenges they need overcome.
 The barriers they need to overcome is with the senior leaders and that organizational focus has an effect on the metrics of the survey.

 Conclusion

 The ten articles written about in this paper have their own unique status in their own right.
 Each author conducted research on specific areas of employee engagement and retention in one form or another.
 Each article conducted studies either in engagement, retention or both.
-They tried to solve a question that many organization have tried to for years.
+They tried to solve a question that many organization[s] have tried to for years.
 Just in the most recent decade, employee engagement and retention have been a hot topic.
-Not many research articles have been done to see how employee engagement can or does effect employee retention.
+Not many research articles have been done to see how employee engagement can or does [a]ffect employee retention.